hendrythomas/wdd-css-eindopdracht/README.md

 Next time I can start working on implementing the claw movement.

-## Week 1
+### Week 1

 This week I designed my idea and made a 3D box.
 I learned to check seemingly unrelated CSS features for problems, like `filter`.

 Next week I will try to finish the claw machine and add themes.

-## Day 3
+### Day 3

 I've implemented the movement from my prototype in 3D.

 I've added the items.
 Items can be selected and hidden.
 I described this functionality in [#design](#Design).

-## Day 4
+### Day 4

-I added styling for the control panel and added a theme.
+I've added styling for the control panel and added a theme.
 This can be selected using a theme slider.

+I've added a font that matches the theme (BPdots).

+### Week 5

+This week I finished the basic functionality and added a theme and typography.
+If I had more time, I would have added a popover, an inventory and more themes.

 ## Design